optimuspwnius/boxy-rails/README.md

-# Boxy::Rails
+# BoxyRails
-Short description and motivation.
+Generic box class for use cases such as packing, shipping, etc.

 ## Usage
-How to use my plugin.
+Coming soon.

 ## Installation
 Add this line to your application's Gemfile: